-Emerging digital technologies are shaking “what is possible” in the world of analytics.
+Emerging digital technologies are shifting “cost-to-serve” competitive boundaries and shaking “what is possible”.
 Digital is changing the way companies operate – from how they interact with customers, employees and suppliers.

-Digital is forcing a new set of user experience requirements – push vs. pull, mobile first, social graph, same UX across all devices.
+Digital especially multiscreen is forcing a new set of audience and user experience requirements – push vs. pull, mobile first, social graph, same UX across all screens.
 Also driving a fundamental need for better apps – Easy to understand, easy to use; industry and task specialization and feedback driven.

+Adoption of digital channels continues to enhance the customer experience and lower costs.
 All this is data driven.
-So analytics is now becoming a new growth platform that integrates the company’s digital assets, software and services across digital marketing, mobility and transaction platforms to unleash the power of digital to drive growth and create new sources of value.
+So analytics is a new growth platform enabler that integrates the company’s digital assets, software and services across digital marketing, mobility and transaction platforms to unleash the power of digital to drive growth and create new sources of value.

 Why the emergence of a new platform?
 We are moving to a world of the datafication of everything — increasing the leverage of a range of information to provide new services, operate more efficiently, and market more effectively.
 Datafication without a proper “noise to signal” converter platform is chaos and a lot of useless data points.

-But what is the big new new thing that causing a massive wave of investment in Analytics and Big Data capabilities and competencies?
-Better Customer Engagement in a digital world.
-To achieve long-term success, every business must go beyond “web” and transform to become real-time digitally enabled.
+But what is the big new new thing that causing a massive wave of investment in Analytics, Big Data capabilities and competencies?
+Better enhanced Customer Engagement/Experiences in the mobile world.
+To achieve long-term success, every business must go beyond “web” and transform customer experience while lowering cost-to-serve.